james-muriithi/django-insta/README.md

-# Gallery
+# Insta
-created by James Muriithi on 28/02/2022
+created by James Muriithi on 06/03/2022

 ## Description
-This is a gallery app to showcase all the beatiful images of different locations and categories.
-It is built with Django and uploads images to cloudinary
+This is an instagram clone where users follow each other and can see the images they post.
+One can like and comment on posted images

 ## Technologies Used
 The following technologies have been used on this project: